 - An access control list which allows user access only to specific applications/modules/areas.

 - A unique name and/or number to identify and track every user identity within the system.

 - User-based access which requires two-factor authentication for entry.

 - Role-based access which relies on a user's role to determine access rights.
 For example, a user with multiple job functions will have multiple roles and thus multiple rights information access.

 - Context-based access which restricts access to certain dates/times or devices within a specified information system or network.

 All data shared among users should be fully encrypted, and only decrypted by authorized users.
-The same applies to data that is stored in the cloud, or by any other means.
-Following testing, you should perform risk analysis in the event of any data loss during transfer or unauthorized access attempts.
+The same applies to data that is stored elsewhere, such as in the cloud.
+Following testing, you should perform risk analysis to identify any data loss during transfer or unauthorized access attempts.
 To uphold HIPAA requirements, follow these best practices for transferring encrypted data:

 There’s always a possibility when performing application testing for a healthcare organization of a data leakage.
 To prevent this, make it a standard practice to create test data that acts in the same manner as expected from real data.
 For example, remove any existing field data (name, address, SSN number, phone number, etc.) and replace it with generic data.
 The most secure way to approach this is by using automated test data generation tools designed to support high performance for large data sets.

 Standardize the test data used for verification and validation of modules within the application.
 For example, if you are testing the generation of reports for a patient, the provided data might be: